Troubleshooting Common Issues

 Increasing the debug log levels for NGINX Ingress Controller will also apply to NGINX itself.

-There are two settings that need to be set to enable more verbose logging for NGINX Ingress Controller:
+There are two places to configure more verbose logging for NGINX Ingress Controller:

 When using manifest